Full Melt at a Glance

 Full melt is frequently confused with half melt or lower-grade bubble hash.
 Half melt (typically 3-star to 4-star) will partially melt when heated but leaves some residue behind, requiring more aggressive heating and producing harsher vapor.
 Many dispensaries incorrectly label half melt products as "full melt" because the distinction requires testing the actual melting behavior.

 Full melt is also confused with live rosin, though they are different products.
 Live rosin is made by pressing fresh frozen bubble hash or fresh frozen flower under heat and pressure to extract oils.
 Full melt is the unpressed hash itself.
 However, full melt hash is often used as the starting material for premium live rosin production.
+For a direct comparison of the two, see full melt vs. rosin.

-Why It Matters
+Why Full Melt Matters

 The full melt designation matters because it indicates both quality and appropriate consumption methods.
 Full melt hash commands premium pricing because it represents the most refined mechanical extraction possible without solvents, requiring significant skill and often yielding small quantities from large amounts of starting material.